DiegoPenaG/dotfiles/README.md

 [X] MASTER YOURSELF MASTER THE ENEMY (Java - C - Go) Do something with them dumb.

 [X] LEARN LINUX its fun as f, I'm making good progress using it.

+i forgot about github during a long time of period